AlfieKunz/Chess-Game-AI/README.md

 > This project was originally developed as my A-level Computer Science NEA project (which uses v5.2): you can access the <a href="https://www.alfiekunz.co.uk/academia/assets/projects/ProjectChess/Alfie%20Kunz%20Computer%20Science%20NEA%20Project%20Report.pdf" target="_blank" rel="noopener noreferrer">**original report here**</a>, or <a href="https://www.alfiekunz.co.uk/academia/assets/projects/ProjectChess/Previous%20AI%20Search%20Efficiency%20Tracking%20(Plotted%20-%2027.12.24).pdf" target="_blank" rel="noopener noreferrer">**track my AI's searching speed**</a> for all versions before v10.0.

-> As of v5.2, I began rigorously comparing each subsequent AI iteration, by integrating models into a sophisticated, custom-made sui-style benchmarking system.
+> As of v5.2, I began rigorously comparing each subsequent AI iteration, by integrating models into a sophisticated, custom-made swiss-style benchmarking system.
 You can see the <a href="https://docs.google.com/document/d/1l2azNiomihHmkGiXxQ9ZlNTO_YLcn6JF" target="_blank" rel="noopener noreferrer">**results of those tournaments here**</a>, and the program by which I carry out said tournaments <a href="https://github.com/AlfieKunz/Chess-Tournament" target="_blank" rel="noopener noreferrer">**here**</a>.

 <table align="center" width="100%">
   <tr>